tamersp25/docs/docs/glossary.md

 #### Orchestration
 > The automated arrangement, coordination, and management of computer systems, middleware, and services.
-Here, this would predominantly reference the coordination of engines.
+In aiWARE, this predominantly refers to the coordination of multiple engines to accomplish a common task.

 #### Predictive Modeling
 > Exploiting patterns found in historical and transactional data to identify risks and opportunities in future data.